Information for patients

 - Have your drink after meals rather than before or with meals.
 This may help if you feel full easily.
 Having drinks with your meals may be filling you up, which may stop you from finishing your meal.

-- Have nourishing drinks between meals, such as milk, milky coffee, hot chocolate, milkshake, malted drinks (such as Horlicks or Ovaltine).
+- Have nourishing drinks between meals as this can be a simple way of increasing calorie intake, options include milk, milky coffee, hot chocolate, milkshake, malted drinks (such as Horlicks or Ovaltine), enriched soups.
 Opt for low sugar options if you have diabetes.

 How can I make the food I eat higher in calories?